Net migration rate: Step 3

+Result

 The net migration rate for country A is 95.2 per 1,000 people.
-This means that for every 1,000 people in country A at the beginning of the year, 95.2 will have immigrated to country A by the end of the year.
-This number numerically shows the impact of migration on the country's population and allows for the comparison of country A's net migration rate to other country's net migration rate.
+This means that for every 1,000 people in country A at the beginning of the year, the difference between the number of people moving in and the number of people moving out by the end of the year has a rate of 95.2 more people per 1,000 people.
+In essence this shows the change of population due to all migration flows, both in and out.
+This is helpful because the immigration rate shows growth only and emigration rate shows decline only.
+Combined net migration shows the impact of these two flows on the total population.
+This number shows the impact of migration on the country's population and allows for the comparison of country A's net migration rate to other country's net migration rate.

 Issues

-Net migration has a major key role in every single country.
-Like mentioned before if a country has a high migration rate is it seen as wealthy and developed.
+If a country has a high net migration rate, it is generally relatively wealthier and more developed.
 In contrast, a country with a low rate is seen as undeveloped, having political problems, and lacking resources its citizens need.

 Every country needs a stable number of people going in and out of its territory in order to have a stable economy.
 If the number of people coming in is greater than the number of people leaving, there will be a greater demand for resources and a tighter yet growing economy.
 On the other hand, a country with a lower migration rate will most likely lose many of its available resources due to a lack of consumerism and production.

 Conflicts can arise due to migration, but people can still find it easier than ever to move to a different place.
 This can be due to more advanced technology and being able to communicate and have more efficient forms of transportation.
 All of this creates more opportunities which then increases the amount of net migration.
 The United States is an example of a country with growing opportunities as migration increases.

 Other occurring problems caused by net migration is a rise in the dependency ratio, higher demand on government resources, and public congestion.
 A high dependency ratio can be a factor caused by net migration.
-The dependency ratio can increase as the elder population increases and the fertility rate decreases.
-This results in a decrease in the labor force and this can hurt a country's economy by causing it to slow down.
-In order to slow down this process countries have many things, such as increasing the retirement age in order to keep the elderly involved in the workforce as much as possible.
+The dependency ratio can increase as the elderly population proportionally increases, while the fertility rate decreases.
+This results in a decrease in the labor force, which can hurt a country's economy by causing it to slow down.
+In order to slow down this process, countries have various strategies, such as increasing the retirement age in order to keep the elderly involved in the workforce as much as possible.